suhasmaddali/Youtube-Video-Analysis/README.md

 * Most of the cateogry of videos that were taken are from __Entertainment__ compared to other categories such as __Music__ or __Travel & Events__.
 * A large portion of videos had __comments enabled__ compared to a very few videos where they were __disabled__.
 * The videos that were of __Music__ category were the most viewed compared to other categories such as __Movies__ being the second best.
-* The least viewed category of videos were __"Travel & Events"__ compared to the other categories based on the analysis.
+* The least viewed category of videos were __Travel & Events__ compared to the other categories based on the analysis.
 * A large number of comments were also given to __"Music"__ category videos compared to the others.
 The second best number of comments were given to __"Gaming"__ category videos.
 * A large amount of data was included for the year __"2018"__ compared to the hear __"2017"__ respectively.
 Therefore, we should be able to get a good estimate of the trends in __YouTube videos__ more accurately compared to the other categories.
 * There was a __good correlation__ between the __number of comments__ given to videos and the __total number of views__.
 This is true in __real-life__ as well because we know that the higher the number of views, the more would the comments be for the most part.
 This was being __reflected__ in the data as well.